ccsuexs450/power-cycle/README.md

 operation.
 If not all dependencies are installed follow the directions in the terminal to install the remaining needed dependencies.

+To run setup.py input the following command into the terminal after installation:

+"cd path/to/installation"
+"python3 setup.py sdist"

 Alternatively, Running setup.py also creates a tar.gz file that when unpacked will install the program.
 Use the following command to unpack the tar file.